Franz Ferdinand and his wife Sophie leave the Sarajevo Town Hall on 28 June 1914, five minutes before the

 Prager Presse,14.8.1938

-Hybšů was a ponocný (night watchman) that Sappeur Vodička tells mentions in an anecdote as an apropos to Švejk's interminable deliberations.
+was a ponocný (night watchman) that Sappeur Vodička mentions in an anecdote as an apropos to Švejk's interminable deliberations.
 See blacksmith Kříž.

 Background

-It has to date not been possible to identify any "prototype" for this figure (the name is a colloquial variation of František Hybš).
-Hybš is anyway a quite rare surname[a] and probably a Czech version of the German word hübsch (beautiful).
+It has not been possible to identify any "prototype" for this figure (the name is a colloquial variation of František Hybš).
+Hybš is a rare surname[a] and probably a Czech version of the German word hübsch (beautiful).
 See also Toníček Mašků.

 The politician

-František Hybš (1868-1944) was farmer and politician in the Agrarian Party[c].
-He lived in Prague and Hašek may have been aware of him, and his peculiar way "demoted" him for literary purposes.
-See Břetislav Ludvík for a typical example of this technique.
+František Hybš (1868-1944) was a farmer and member of the Agrarian Party[c].
+He lived in Prague and Hašek may have been aware of him, and in his peculiar way "demoted" him for literary purposes.
+See Břetislav Ludvík for a typical example of this technique!

 Michal Giacintov